Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 With a good VPN, you can use the same level of encryption to make sure no one finds out in advance which Halloween costume you ordered for this year's office party.

-The wider your VPN provider's server network, the better.
+The bigger the number of servers in your VPN provider's network, the better.
 You'll have a higher likelihood of finding a quick and stable VPN connection when you have the option to connect to a range of servers across different cities or countries.

 Netflix determines your location and then provides you with a limited number of movies and shows that are viewable in your location.
-If you're interested in watching an Argentinian documentary on Messi's childhood, it might not be available where you live due to geo-blocking.
-With a VPN, however, you can switch your location to Buenos Aires and access that and a whole slew of South American movies you were missing out on.
+If you're interested in watching a documentary from Japan on the Anime industry, it might not be available where you live due to geo-blocking.
+With a VPN, however, you can do so easily by switching your location to Tokyo or Osaka.

-Keep in mind that using a VPN to bypass geo-blocking might breach your user agreement.
+Keep in mind that using a VPN to unblock content might breach your user agreement.
 If Netflix detects you are using a VPN connection, your connection will be blocked and you won't be able to watch anything.

 No-Logs Policy

-Having a no-logs policy means your VPN provider won't collect any data on the websites you're visiting, which files you're downloading or what you're searching for.
+Having a no-logs policy means the VPN company won't collect any data on the websites you're visiting, which files you're downloading or what you're searching for.
 Because of this, you don't have to worry about your internet activity falling into the wrong hands and being used against you, for example, as a result of a data breach.

 High-Speed Performance

 No one wants a slow internet connection.
-In some cases, a bad VPN can slow your internet speed by up to 77 percent.
-You'll likely need to spend some money and subscribe to a reputable VPN that has performed well on speed tests from trustworthy third parties.
-Most paid VPNs sport high speeds and allow you to stream 4K video feeds or video games with minimal lag.
+In some cases, a VPN can slow your connection speed by up to 77 percent.
+If speed is a priority, you may have to bite the bullet and subscribe to a VPN that has performed well on speed tests from trustworthy third parties.
+Most paid VPNs sport high speeds and allow you to stream 4K video or play videogames with minimal lag.

-If your VPN connection suddenly drops, you risk having an unencrypted connection until your VPN reconnects.
+If your VPN connection suddenly drops, you risk having an unencrypted connection until the service reconnects.
 This is most relevant for those using unsecured or public Wi-Fi.
-The whole point of getting a VPN for many is to have their identity and connection protected at all times, so a good VPN should include a kill switch feature to prevent this from happening.
+The whole point of getting a VPN for many is to have their identity and connection protected at all times, so a good VPN should be able to prevent this from happening.

-A kill switch only allows your device to send and receive data over the internet when connected through a VPN.
-If your VPN stops working, so does your internet connection.
-The kill switch feature won't allow websites to load, emails to go out or any other online activity until the VPN is back up and running.
+An automatic kill switch only allows your device to send and receive data over the internet when connected through your VPN.
+If the VPN stops working, so does your internet connection.
+The kill switch feature won't allow websites to load, emails to go out or any other online activity to take place until the VPN is back up and running.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer